TimKahn/Python-assignments/README.md

 # Python-assignments
-#### A repository of solutions to assignments for Python Fundamentals course at galvanize
+#### A repository of solutions to assignments for the Python Fundamentals course at galvanize